scitran/client/Authentication.md

 ### An example

-If you want to create a new instance, you can the name of the instance, as in
+If you want to authenticate for a new instance, you name the instance, as in

     st = scitran('newSite');

-You will then be asked to enter your API key.
+You will be asked to enter your API key.

     Please enter the API key: